MXG Airmen replace A-10 canopy in record time highlighting training, readiness

 |0

-This work, MXG Airmen replace A-10 canopy in record time highlighting training, readiness [Image 6 of 6], by TSgt Devin Boyer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, MXG Airmen replace A-10 canopy in record time highlighting training, readiness, by Amn Cade Ellis, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT